unbroken-dome/gradle-xjc-plugin/README.md

 XJC allows to hook into and extend the code-generation process by using plugins.
 A plugin might, for example, add `equals()` and `toString()` methods into generated classes.

+**NOTE**: Some XJC plugins generate code that entails additional compile-time or runtime dependencies.
+Activating such plugins might require that you add these dependencies to your Gradle dependency configurations, e.g. `implementation`.
+Please check the documentation for these plugins for their additional dependencies.

 ### Specifying the plugin classpath

 The plugin JARs must be on the classpath for the `xjc` invocation.
 With the xjc Gradle plugin, you can do this very